Skip to main content.

 Course enrollment

-There are many reasons why you may have a hold preventing your enrollment in courses.
-You should first look in your Student Center of COIN to see what type of hold you have.
+There are many reasons why you may have a hold preventing you from enrolling in courses.
+You should first view your COIN account to see what type of hold you have.

 Student Financial Responsibility Agreement

-Starting with Fall 2021 registration, acceptance of the University’s student Financial Responsibility Agreement (FRA) is required by each student in order to access the COIN registration.
+Acceptance of the University’s student Financial Responsibility Agreement (FRA) is required by each student to access the COIN registration.
 The Student Financial Responsibility Agreement provides important information to students about the cost of their education and the financial policies associated with their enrollment at UMassD.
 This agreement sets forth the expectations for payment and policies related to, among other things, non-payment, collections, communications, financial aid, and student privacy (FERPA).
-The agreement also describes UMassD’s business processes.
+The agreement also describes UMassD's business processes.
 By signing the agreement, students acknowledge they have read the FRA and agree to its terms.

 Holds